 It’s up to all of us to follow public health guidelines, so that everyone can travel with confidence.

 - All adults and all children ages 11 and older must wear a mask in our stations and aboard our trains.
-Law enforcement and Railway Security officers will check for compliance at the entrances to major stations, and if you do not wear a mask, you are subject to a €135 fine.
+Law enforcement and Railway Security officers will check for compliance at the entrances to major stations.
+If you do not wear a mask, you are subject to a €135 fine.